ir-engine/ir-engine/tutorial/03-projects-api.md

 - `xrengine.config.ts` the project configuration, where client routes, database models, feathers services and the project thumbnail can be defined

-A project can also have a package.json to provide custom dependencies. @xrengine/* monorepo dependencies will be symlinked and not needed, but some package managers (such as pnpm) requrie these to be defined.
+A project can also have a package.json to provide custom dependencies. @xrengine/* monorepo dependencies will be symlinked and not needed, but some package managers (such as pnpm) require these to be defined.
 If so, they should be defined in `peerDependencies`.

 ## Local Install Flow